-So you’ve made the decision to teach in China!
+So you’ve made the decision to teach English in China!
 Now, where in China do you want to go?
 Sure, you’ve probably considered Beijing or Shanghai, but have you looked at Guangzhou?
 What about Xi’an?
 What about Tianjin?
 Ningbo?
 Hohot?
 Nanjing?

 Moving to Beijing or Shanghai is the equivalent of going to New York in the USA, London in the UK or Sydney in Australia.
 They’re world-cities and while they are great for some people, China offers so many other options!
 Here are some factors to consider when decided where you want to live and work.